JJ/hoborg/text/text.md

 *revise*

 So this is what you hobos do, right?
-Sit around the fire in this railyard... jungle?
+Sit around the fire in this rail yard... jungle?
 How come you call this a jungle?
 It's a rail switchyard!
 OK, jungle.
 And you tell tall tales around the fire, right?
 And you want to hear mine?